gvdb/gvdb.github.io/about.md

 My name is Glen van den Bergen.
 I'm a finishing PhD student at The University of Queensland, Australia.

-In my PhD project I modelled and optimised properties of antimicrobial peptides to better understand their activity and selectivity.
-I used evolutionary algorithms and computer simulations to investigate the molecular details of these types of peptides.

 As someone whose main interest is technology, you wouldn't know that I spent most of my childhood getting lost in the jungles of a small tropical island called Bougainville, somewhere in the Pacific Ocean.
 Then as a teenager living in Malaysia, before the Internet, after waking up to the morning prayer played over a loud speaker at the nearby mosque, I had lots of free time to spend at the sports park swimming, playing squash, badminton, and going bowling.
 And yet, ever since I could press the Start button on a game controller, technology is something I've always taken a keen interest in.

-I have developed computational models, optimisation algorithms, data processing, analysis and visualisations.
-I understand the value of data and how it can inform evidence-based decision making.
+In my PhD project I developed computational models of antimicrobial peptides and optimised properties important to their function.
+I used evolution-based optimisation algorithms and computer simulations to investigate the molecular details of these types of peptides.The data generated from this required processing, analysis and visualisation.
+These experiences in research have given me an understanding of the value of data and how it can inform evidence-based decision making.
 I want to apply these skills to solve challenges in data orchestration and model deployment to production systems, to deliver insights and efficiency.

 During my free time when I’m not tinkering with projects on the Raspberry Pi or reading articles on [news.ycombinator.com](https://news.ycombinator.com/) I’m either indulging my 3 year old son’s obsession with dinosaurs at the museum, baking sourdough bread, putting on a batch of homebrew, or gardening.